Experience-Monks/glsl-100-to-300/README.md

 }
 ```

-`sample` is a reserved word in 300es so it must be renamed, and `GL_OES_standard_derivatives` has been promoted to core so it should no longer be included in GLSL.
+`sample` is a reserved word in 300es so it must be renamed, and `GL_OES_standard_derivatives` has been promoted to core so the extension pragma should be removed.

 ## Usage